PeterDrake/drakepedia/control_structures/functional_decomposition.md

 - The structure of the code is made clearer, making the code easier to read and write.
 - Individual methods can be tested, making the code easier to debug.
 - Methods can often be reused to solve other problems.

+A well-designed method should *do only one thing*: either return a value or have some side effect (modify a data structure in memory, draw something on the screen, etc.).
 ### Calling Methods
 To call a method defined in the same class, use this syntax:
 ```java